1. Sight & Sound Digital Edition

 The Digital Archive is designed to be accessed from your PC/Mac and requires an internet connection.

-You cannot access the Archive from an iPad, due to technical restrictions.
+You cannot access the Archive on any tablet, due to technical restrictions.

-Accessing the Digital Archive via a browser on an Android device is possible but the Archive has not been optimised for this medium and will produce less than ideal results.
+Accessing the Digital Archive via a browser on your tablet is possible but the Archive has not been optimised for this medium and will produce less than ideal results.

 What else should I know?